 During the lease term in Fairfax County

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Fairfax County, the tenant must allow us to access the rental home.
-Some valid reasons to come into rental are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in Fairfax County, the tenant must allow us to access the rental.
+Some justifiable reasons to go into rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
 However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Fairfax County.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to harass renters in Fairfax County.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference